cdxcore.uniquehash#

 The callable

-can be applied to “any” Python construct.Private and Protected members
+uniquehashcan be applied to “any” Python construct.Private and Protected members

 When an object is passed to this functional its members are iterated using

-, respectively.
+__dict__or__slots__, respectively.
 By default this process ignores any fields in objects or dictionaries which starts with “_”.
 The idea here is that “functional” parameters are stored as members, but any derived data is stored in protected members.
 This behaviour can be changed with parse_underscore.Objects can optionally implement their own hashing scheme by implementing:

-__unique_hash__( self, uniqueHash : UniqueHash, debug_trace : DebugTrace )
+__unique_hash__( self, unique_hash : UniqueHash, debug_trace : DebugTrace )

 This function may return a unique string, or any other non-None Python object which will then again be hashed.
-A common use case is to ignore the parameters to this function and return a tuple of members of the class which are pertinent for hashing.
+A common use case is to ignore the parameters to this function and return a tuple of members of the class which are pertinent for hashing:

 Dictionaries